ITfoxtec/FoxIDs/docs/index.md

 It is important to store client secrets securely, therefor client secrets are hashed with the same [hash algorithm as passwords](#password_hash).
 If the secret is more than 20 character (which it should bee) the first 3 characters is saved as test and is shown for each secret as information in FoxIDs Control.

 ## Certificates
 When a track is created it is default equipped with a self-signed certificate stored in Cosmos DB, called a contained certificate.
-The certificate can afterword’s be updated / changed and likewise the certificate container type can be changed.
+The certificate can afterword's be updated / changed and likewise the certificate container type can be changed.

 There are tree different certificate container types: